 On August 18, the BLM approved the Cedar Mountain Herd Management Area Population Control Plan.
 This is another ten-year removal plan, not a management plan.
 Any comment outside the scope of removal/fertility control was not considered relevant.
 How can any claim of management by BLM be taken seriously if they do not allow input on management, just removal?

 The NEPA process (the paperwork process) then allowed 30 days for any appeal of the plan to be filed.
 BLM put the roundup on the schedule before that period expired and began the roundup the day that period expired.
 It took us the full 30 days to write a case against the planning document and we filed the day the chopper took off and have not had time to do an article on the appeal.
 WHE is on file against this ten-year plan.
-It continues to be a real problem as the agency runs over the public right to legally challenge incomplete and shoddy management planning… racing to reach their accelerated removal goals.
+It continues to be a real problem as the agency runs over the public right to legally challenge incomplete management planning… racing to reach their accelerated removal goals.

 The approved plan does not include any protection of habitat or range improvements: “…conduct gathers, administer population growth suppression (PGS) vaccines, utilize intrauterine devices (IUDs), and equip wild horses with global positioning system (GPS) tracking units (either collar or tag) and remove excess wild horses within and outside of the Cedar Mountain HMA to an AML of 190-390 individuals through one or more gathers.
 The target population will be low- to mid-Appropriate Management Level.”